All Episodes

 The Republicans ought not lift a finger to help the Democrats out here.

-The Democrats, remember we had the story the other day that yesterday in the politico, actually on Wednesday, that they wanted to carve out exemptions for members of Congress and the Senate and their aides.
+The Democrats, remember we had the story the other day yesterday in the Politico, actually on Wednesday, that they wanted to carve out exemptions for members of Congress, the Senate, and their aides.

-Well, all hell eventually did break on that, and now the Democrats are running away from that and saying, no, no, no, no, that's not what we ever intended.
+Well, all hell eventually did break on that, and now the Democrats are running away from that and say, no, no, no, no, that's not what we ever intended.

-And you've also got a president who's gonna be right there with you fighting every step of the way.
+And you've also got a president who's going to be right there with you, fighting every step of the way.

 We can't afford to go back to the 50s in this country.